barumau/pandunia/eng/109_jumlabina.md

 It roughly translates as *right?*, *isn't it?*, *isn't that so?*, etc.
 One uses it at the end of sentence if one is not completely sure about something but thinks it's probably true.

-**tu ame kafe, ne? cepe un kupe ba!**
+**tu suka kafe, ne? cepe un kupe ba!**
-– You love coffee, right?
+– You like coffee, right?
 Grab a cup!
 **da neu, ne?**
 – It is new, isn't it?